lisajnssn/lisajnssn.github.io/content/authors/admin/_index.md

 I am a PhD candidate at Ghent University, affiliated with the Department of Political Science and the [GASPAR research group](https://www.ugent.be/ps/politiekewetenschappen/gaspar/en).
 My primary research interests lie at the intersection of political psychology, political behaviour, and comparative politics, with a particular focus on understanding citizens’ commitments to democratic procedures and principles.
 In my dissertation, I examine how affective polarization influences citizens’ willingness to prioritize political gain over democratic values.
 Methodologically, I employ a range of quantitative techniques, including experiments, panel data analysis, and cross-national surveys.
 As a political scientist, I am committed to interdisciplinary research and open science principles.

-My work is supported by the Research Foundation Flanders (FWO) under a four-year fundamental research fellowship, and has been published in leading international peer-reviewed journals, such as the _European Journal of Political Research_, _Acta Politica_, and _Acta Sociologica_.
-Thank you for visiting this, and feel free to contact me for any inquiries or collaborations.
+My work is supported by the [Research Foundation Flanders (FWO)](https://www.fwo.be/en/) under a four-year fundamental research fellowship, and has been published in leading international peer-reviewed journals, such as the _European Journal of Political Research_, _Acta Politica_, and _Acta Sociologica_.
+Thank you for visiting this website, and feel free to contact me for any inquiries or collaborations.